Sales Tax Deduction

 Standard Mileage Rates

-- 17 cents per mile driven for medical or moving purposes, down half a cent from 2014
+- 17 cents per mile driven for medical or moving purposes

 - 14 cents per mile driven in service of charitable organizations

 The standard mileage rate for business is based on an annual study of the fixed and variable costs of operating an automobile, including depreciation, insurance, repairs, tires, maintenance, gas and oil.
 The rate for medical and moving purposes is based on the variable costs, such as gas and oil.
 The charitable rate is set by law.

 Taxpayers always have the option of claiming deductions based on the actual costs of using a vehicle rather than the standard mileage rates.

 Contributions You Can Deduct